-- Models Based Practice
+- Enquiry Based Learning

 You’ll be supported by a range of experienced professionals, both during school placements and by academic staff at the university.
-The programme aims to help you become an engaging and effective teacher within the 11–16 age range, and provides the input and opportunities that could enable you to teach post-16.
+The programme aims to help you become an engaging and effective teacher within the 11–16 age range, providing the input and opportunities that could enable you to teach post-16.
 Successfully completing this PGCE course will enable you to teach at Secondary age, as well as Primary and A Level.

 We were founded as a teaching college 175 years ago, and following the introduction of new quality requirements, our Initial Teacher Training (ITT) courses leading to Qualified Teacher Status (QTS), have successfully achieved reaccreditation in 2022 by the Department of Education.

 Our ITT courses have also recently been rated ‘Good’ by Ofsted, with inspectors highlighting their ‘unique’ emphasis on sustainability and the University’s strong partnership with schools.

 During the Developing Phase of the curriculum, trainees will attend centre-based lectures and be introduced to Curriculum Key Themes;

 - Subject Knowledge and Curriculum Design

 - Children’s Learning, Classroom Practice